Alcindo Monteiro: Murder

 On the night of 10 June 1995, Alcindo traveled from Barreiro to Lisbon to go dancing in the Bairro Alto.
 He was intercepted and brutally beaten by a group of nationalist skinheads in the Chiado area after they had celebrated "Dia da Raça" ("Day of the Race"), a term used during the Portuguese Estado Novo regime to refer to Portugal Day.

 Monteiro was found unconscious on Rua Garrett, in front of the Gianni Versace store window, and taken to Hospital de São José along with nine other Black victims.
 Actor João Lourenço made the emergency call.

 Medical reports indicated severe cranial injuries, internal bleeding, cerebral edema, and skull fractures.
 He fell into a deep coma in the early hours of 11 June and died at 10:30 a.m. on 12 June 1995.

 Trial

 The trial began on 31 January 1997, at the Monsanto Courthouse in Lisbon, presided over by Judge João Martinho.

 Seventeen individuals were charged with murder and assault (the charge of genocide was later dropped).
 The main defendants included Mário Machado, Nuno Monteiro, Hugo Silva, Ricardo Abreu, José Paiva, and Tiago Palma.

 The sentences ranged from 16.5 to 18 years in prison for the primary aggressors.

-Legacy

-Alcindo Monteiro's murder marked a turning point in public awareness of racial violence in Portugal.
-His name is frequently cited in anti-racist activism and has been memorialized in Lisbon as a symbol of resistance to hate crimes and institutional racism.